Wessex Secure Data Environment - Home Part of the NHS Research Secure Data Environment Network NHS

 Since patient data is stored in different ways, and scattered across different services, linking data together is the key for improving care and advancing medical research.

 Health and care information is sensitive and needs to be kept safe.
-The Wessex Secure Data Environment is being designed to meet the Five Safes framework developed by the Office for National Statistics (ONS).
+The Wessex SDE is designed to meet the Five Safes framework developed by the Office for National Statistics.
 The ‘Five Safes’ are widely regarded as being best practice in data protection.

 The SDE is working with patients, the public, and healthcare professionals in the Wessex region on the design of the SDE, and how we meet the Five Safes framework.
 Minimum requirements will be set by the government and there will be an accreditation scheme to ensure we meet them.
 Our approach is explained below.